HL7/PDDI-CDS/input/pagecontent/knowledge-artifacts.md

 Statements defined in specific libraries can be reused in other libraries as a reference by a locally assigned name.

 ~~~
-   include PDDICDS_Common version '1.0' called Common
+   include PDDICDSCommon version '1.0.0' called Common
 ~~~

-As an example below, statements defined in the PDDICDS_Common library, version 1.0, can now be referenced using the assigned name of Common.
+As an example below, statements defined in the PDDICDSCommon library, version 1.0.0, can now be referenced using the assigned name of Common.

 ~~~
-  define "NSAID Prescription":
+      if "Is Context medication digoxin"
-    ContextPrescriptions P
+        then Common.GetDrugNames("Digoxin Prescription")
-      where Common.ToCode(P.medication.coding[0]) in "NSAIDs"
+      else Common.GetDrugNames("Digoxin Rx")
 ~~~

 **Terminology**